Playbox – Open the Box, Unleash the Fun!

-The Food Recovery Depot has been going strong since our opening in November 2018.
-As of September 2021 we have recovered over 150,000 pounds of whole foods that would otherwise have ended up in the landfill.
+The Food Recovery Depot has been going strong since opening in November 2018.
+As of November 2021 we have recovered over 195,000 lbs of whole foods that would otherwise have ended up in the landfill.
 This food that is "fit to eat but not fit for sale" has been diverted to vulnerable community members, making healthy food (produce, dairy, grains and meat) more accessible.
-The Food Recovery Depot is located on the lower level of the Kimberley Health Center and is open to the public from 11:00 am - 12:30 pm every Friday.
+The Food Recovery Depot is located on the lower level of the Kimberley Health Center and is open to the public from 11:30 am - 12:30 pm every Friday.

-Thank you to the City of Kimberley and the Kimberley Health Centre Society, along with our funders & local donors in Kimberley for their support of this project as well as partner businesses, organizations and enthusiastic volunteers.
+Thank you to the City of Kimberley and Kimberley Health Centre Society, along with our funders & local donors in Kimberley for their support of this project as well as our community partners and most importantly, our enthusiastic volunteers!

-If you're interested in volunteering or are involved with a non profit who would like to receive recovered healthy foods or frozen meals, please call or e-mail our food recovery coordinator Shannon at 250-427-7981 or email@example.com.
+If you're interested in volunteering or are involved with a non profit who would like to receive recovered foods or frozen meals, please call or e-mail our Food Recovery Coordinator, Shannon, at 250-427-7981 or firstname.lastname@example.org.

 Taking Care of Business